 You can help model personal hygiene and resting behaviors by taking care of your own personal health.
 Be sure to get enough sleep so that you are refreshed and energized to working with school-age children.

 Older school-age children experience a great deal of change inside their growing bodies.
 Changes associated with puberty may be embarrassing or startling for children.
 It's important to be sensitive to these changes.
 According to KidsHealth.org, puberty can begin as early as age 8, especially in girls.
 The Physical Development course provides more information on body changes and developmental milestones you can anticipate in the school-age period.
-You can also find more information about body changes during early puberty by visiting Healthy Kids.org, a website developed by the American Academy of Pediatrics: https://www.healthychildren.org/English/ages-stages/gradeschool/puberty/Pages/Physical-Development-of-School-Age-Children.aspx.
+You can also find more information about body changes during early puberty by keeping age-appropriate books on-site and by visiting Healthy Kids.org, a website developed by the American Academy of Pediatrics: https://www.healthychildren.org/English/ages-stages/gradeschool/puberty/Pages/Physical-Development-of-School-Age-Children.aspx.

 It is important to have an understanding of the changes children and youth might be going through and the ways you can help support them through this stage of development.